 I USED TO BE AN ARTIST BEFORE DISEASE TOOK IT AWAY

 I used to be an artist.
 Multiple sclerosis took it away over twenty years ago.
-During a remission in early 1990s, I was able to briefly draw once again.
+During a remission in the early 1990s, I was able to briefly draw once again.
 I went into a frenzy of pencil sketches, drawing faces of people for my last limited print series.
 I called the series MADE IN THE IMAGE.
 The images were not meant to be anybody in particular but merely a celebration of humanity.
-And then the MS returned to take away my ability for a final time.
-I have not been able to draw since.
+And then the MS returned.
+For the next 25 years, the disease unrelentingly ravaged my body with a creeping paralysis of my right arm and hand (I'm right-handed) and both legs, putting me in an electric wheelchair.

 Family is a common thread of humanity everywhere.
-I sketched a rural Chinese grandfather's joy to see his granddaughter dance.(Below left)
+I sketched a rural Chinese grandfather's joy (below left) to see his granddaughter dance (below right)

 Living in western Canada, I had to add a sketch of a young rancher.